monetha/go-verifiable-data/cmd/read-history/README.md

 # read-history

-Utility tool to read the history facts from passport.
+Utility tool for reading the history of passport changes.

 ## Usage